yildiztugba/practice-code-review/src/intersection/Intersection-Solution-tugba/README.md

 # Intersection : strategy name

-The function will return a new array of values that contains both two given arrays.
+The function will return a new array of values that finds intersection of firstArray and secondArray

 intersection([1, 2, 3, 4, 5],[1, 5]) -> [1, 5]